security-as-code/rampart-spec/README.md

 endapp
 ```

 The `allow` action is used in conjunction with a secondary XXE rule configured with a `protect` action.
-A rule configured with the ‘allow’ action gives application owners the ability to permit certain URIs defined in the XML to be accessed.
-Changing the XXE rule from an action of `protect` to ‘detect’ helps identify any URIs that may need to be allowed.
+A rule configured with the `allow` action gives application owners the ability to permit certain URIs defined in the XML to be accessed.
+Changing the XXE rule from an action of `protect` to `detect` helps identify any URIs that may need to be allowed.
 Once identified, the `uri` parameter can be configured to allow only those specific URIs.
 Attempts to access URIs outside of the list are blocked.

 ### Logging